 Over recent years I have restored many football photos and the oldest of which captivate me.
-Not because i am a sports fan but because i enjoy the footwear and clothes.
-Football boots interest me in the way they change design.
-Below are a few of the designs Ive found in the photos Ive restored from 1870 to 1910.
+Not because I am a sports fan but because I enjoy the footwear and clothes.
+Football boots interest me in the way they change the design.
+Below are a few of the designs I’ve found in the photos I’ve restored from 1870 to 1910.

 B has what looks like the popular “stud” we know and love and G is a curious toe wrapping which I’m not sure what is supposed to achieve.
-Perhaps that the boots sole was coming away and was a quick repair to hold them together.
+Perhaps that the sole of the boot was coming away and was a quick repair to hold them together.
 Leather wasn’t cheap I’m sure.

 To read more about where these images came from and other sporting images I have restored search for “cricket” or “football” or “unicycle” for some very interesting blog posts indeed.